buk7456/FreeTX/doc/mixer.md

 <a id="section_id_differential_thrust"></a>
 ### Example 9: Differential thrust
 Left motor in Ch3, right motor in Ch7.
-We can use a switch e.g SwE to turn the differential thrust off while in the air.
+We can use a switch e.g. SwE to turn the differential thrust off while in the air.
 Also assume the Rud source is the X1 axis
 ```txt
 1. Ch3  Add  Thr (Weight 100)